 What are the potential problems with thumb sucking and pacifier use?

 There is absolutely nothing wrong with the soothing activity an infant performs while sucking her thumb or pacifier.
 Infants derive considerable comfort from doing so.
 They even do it in the womb before birth and, usually, stop doing so around the age of two to four years old.
 Prolonged thumb-sucking or pacifier use, though, can interfere with the development of a child’s permanent teeth, especially if it persists after her baby teeth begin falling out.
 Dentists and their support staff who provide children’s dentistry near you will ask about your child’s thumbsucking and pacifier habits and offer strategies to minimize dental risks while ensuring your infant gets the comfort she needs.

 Tongue and lip-ties are anatomical variations when the thin and fragile tissue that connects an infant’s tongue to the bottom of her mouth or her upper lip to her gums is unusually thick, short, strong or long-lasting.
 In some cases, a tongue or lip-tie can interfere with an infant’s breastfeeding, instinctive oral hygiene habits and even speech development.

-If you notice your infant has poor lip or tongue mobility or that her lip or tongue forms unusual shapes, or that she has difficulty latching onto a breast when trying to breastfeed, ask your dentist to examine her for a lip or tongue-tie at an infant dental visit near you.
-Neither issue is a medical problem unless it interferes with your child’s development, in which case your dentist will offer advice about treatment to ease any concerns for the whole family.
+If you notice your infant has a poor lip or tongue mobility or that her lip or tongue forms unusual shapes, or that she has difficulty latching onto a breast when trying to breastfeed, ask your dentist to examine her for a lip or tongue-tie at the infant dental visit near you.
+Neither issue is a medical problem unless it interferes with your child’s development, in which case your best Edmonton dentist will offer advice about treatment to ease any concerns for the whole family.